Samsung heir apparent moves to tighten grip on group firms

 Samsung Group said the younger Lee had no plans to buy more shares in Samsung Life or Samsung Fire & Marine at present.
 Analysts saw no need for additional purchases to bolster his influence and believed he was more likely to prepare for the inheritance of his father's Samsung Life stake.

-The conglomerate has pushed through major initiatives to streamline its structure, including a merger of Samsung Heavy Industries Co Ltd (010140.KS) and Samsung Engineering Co Ltd (028050.KS) approved by shareholders on Monday.
+The conglomerate has pushed through major initiatives to streamline its structure, including a merger of Samsung Heavy Industries Co Ltd and Samsung Engineering Co Ltd approved by shareholders on Monday.

 "Though they may not be big, Lee Kun-hee owns shares in the key affiliates to ensure that he can exert direct control," Chung said.